Institute for Global Health and Wellbeing

 It will achieve this through a range of activities:

 - Support researchers to develop high-quality funding applications.

 - Encourage researchers at all stages of their careers to engage at a global level.

-The Institute, led by Professor Dame Caroline Watkins, began in Jan 2018, with the support of key staff Professor StJohn Crean, Rachel Georgiou and Professor Cathy Jackson.
+The Institute, led by Professor Dame Caroline Watkins, began in Jan 2018, with the support of key staff Professor StJohn Crean, Rachel Georgiou, Professor Cathy Jackson and Dr Anastasia Topalidou.

 News and events